 Celebrate the food and culture of two of the city’s most influential ethnicities any time of the year with a visit to Little Italy and Chinatown.
 But for a real treat, celebrate Little Italy’s San Gennaro Festival every September, and Chinatown’s New Year Parade every January.

-Great views of the Hudson River, lofts of the rich-and-famous, spectacular dining, and the Tribeca Film Festival, have made Tribeca one of the city’s most desirable and trendy destinations.
+Great views of the Hudson River, lofts of the rich and famous, spectacular dining, and the Tribeca Film Festival have made Tribeca one of the city’s most desirable and trendy destinations.

-While the Civic Center neighborhood is mainly known for its municipal buildings such as City Hall, it also offers passage to the Brooklyn Bridge’s pedestrian walkway and many cultural spots such as the African Burial Ground National Monument – a National Historic site.
+While the Civic Center neighborhood is mainly known for its municipal buildings, such as City Hall, it also offers passage to the Brooklyn Bridge’s pedestrian walkway and many cultural spots, such as the African Burial Ground National Monument – a National Historic site.

 Southern Tip of Manhattan